Dangerous Woman

 Dangerous Woman is the third studio album by American singer-songwriter Ariana Grande.
 It was released through Republic Records on May 20, 2016.
-Grande began work on the album shortly after the release of her second studio album My Everything (2014).
-Grande served as the album's executive producer, alongside Max Martin and Savan Kotecha.
+Serving as the album's executive producer alongside Max Martin and Savan Kotecha, Grande began work on Dangerous Woman shortly after the release of her second studio album, My Everything (2014).
 Guest vocals on the album are provided by Nicki Minaj, Lil Wayne, Macy Gray and Future.

-Lyrically, Dangerous Woman revolves around love, destructive relationships and rebelliousness.
-Primarily a pop and R&B record, the album incorporates dance, disco, house, trap, reggae and electropop.
-It received positive reviews from critics, many of whom praised Grande's vocal prowess, matured lyrical content and her adaptation to different musical styles.
-The album also appeared in numerous year-end lists of 2016.
-Dangerous Woman and its singles were nominated for various accolades, including two Grammy Awards.
-It helped Grande win Artist of the Year at the American Music Awards in 2016, and won International Album of the Year at the Japan Gold Disc Awards in 2017.
+Lyrically, Dangerous Woman revolves around love, tumultuous relationships and empowerment, with Grande exploring more mature and explicit subject matter.
+Primarily a pop and R&B record, it also incorporates a wide variety of subgenres, including dance-pop, disco, soul, house, trap, reggae and electropop.
+It was met with critical acclaim, receiving praise for Grande's vocal performance, the matured lyrical content and its versatility across different musical styles.
+Dangerous Woman was included in several year-end best music lists for 2016.
+The album and its singles were nominated for various accolades, including two Grammy Awards.
+Its success led to Grande winning Artist of the Year at the American Music Awards in 2016, and won International Album of the Year at the Japan Gold Disc Awards in 2017.
+The album has sold 20 million units worldwide, becoming Grande's best-selling album and one of the best-selling albums of all time.

-Dangerous Woman was supported by four singles, including the US Billboard Hot 100 top ten hits "Side to Side" and "Dangerous Woman", and international top ten hit "Into You".
-The album debuted at number two on the Billboard 200, becoming Grande's first not to debut at number one in the United States and so far the only one.
-However, it ultimately became her best-performing album in the country up to that point.
+Dangerous Woman was supported by four singles, including the US Billboard Hot 100 top-ten hits "Side to Side" and "Dangerous Woman", as well as international top-ten hit "Into You".
+It debuted at number two on the US Billboard 200 and remains Grande's only album not to debut at number one to date.
+Despite this, it ultimately became her best-performing album in the country at that point in her career.
 Internationally, the album topped record charts in Australia, Brazil, Italy, Ireland, New Zealand, Spain and the United Kingdom, where it became Grande's first chart-topper.
 To support the album, Grande embarked on the Dangerous Woman Tour in 2017, which grossed over $71 million upon completion.